jacobobryant/biff/slate/source/index.html.md

 The system map is mostly flat, with namespaced keys.
 For example, Biff configuration for the example app is stored under the `:hello.biff` namespace.
-You could run multiple Biff apps in the same process by using a different namespace, e.g. `(biff.system/start-biff sys 'another-app.biff)`.
+You could run multiple Biff apps in the same process by using a different namespace, e.g. `(biff.system/start-biff sys 'another-app)`.
 Keys under the `:biff` namespace (e.g. `:biff/dev` from `config.edn` above) will become defaults for all Biff apps.